26th January 2022

 Although T362 is reasonably well separated from its neighbouring trees, there are more examples along this stretch of path where trees marked to be felled are very close to retained trees which overhang the working area to a greater extent.

 Any claims that the trees have been carefully selected are nonsense.
-Their workers have had great difficulty in precisely identifying the trees which Esso have permission to remove so there is a definite risk that errors will be made.
+Their workers have had great difficulty in precisely identifying the trees which Esso have permission to remove so there is a chance that errors will be made.